uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

 The event publishing SPI is defined as an event listener in the `build.conf` as `spi-events-listener-event-publisher-enabled=true`

+## Database Credentials Service (SPI)

+This is an SPI which is provided by Quarkus which is the underlying framework which Keycloak runs on.
+The configuration is set in `quarkus.properties`

+There is a single class, `RDSCredentialsProvider` with a `getCredentials` method.
+This gets the password using the `generateAuthenticationToken` on `RDSUtilities` and returns it which is then used to connect to the database.
+There is a cache which refreshes every 5 minutes so we're not calling AWS for every new database connection.

 ## Updating TDR Realm Configuration json